mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 The first line of all my function snippets shows the function type.
 In this case, it's a mapping from wish text written by a child to the list of matches (zero, one, or many matches).

-The second action takes the *combined* list of all matches of all wishes and picks the one.
+The second step takes the *combined* list of all matches of all wishes and picks the one.
 Its real implementation is the Santa's secret sauce, but my model just picks the one with the highest confidence level: